Recap: Big Finish Doctor Who 040 Jubilee

 The Sixth Doctor and Evelyn arrive in London in 2003.
 Evelyn notices that London is exceptionally dusty, and before she can investigate, the TARDIS vworps off in terror.
 The Doctor, meanwhile, has a sudden attack of Flash Sideways

 and starts clinging to Evelyn as though he hadn't seen her for a century.

-England, meanwhile, is the centre of political power, and its Emperors have ruled the world since the great Dalek war of 1903.
+England, meanwhile, is the centre of political power, and its Presidents have ruled the world since the great Dalek war of 1903.
 Dalek imagery is everywhere: on coffee cups, toys, t-shirt, in movies, songs, on toothpaste.
 Just as iconic as the Daleks is the imagery of the dashing Doctor and his Love Interest

 , Evelyn "Hot Lips" Smythe, who vanquished the Daleks during the war.